Last Reviewed: 2nd November 2020

 Men who ejaculated 4.6 to 7 times per week, according to a Harvard's Health Professionals Follow-up Study, were around 36% less likely to develop prostate cancer than those who ejaculated an average of only 2.3 times per week.
 That includes both ejaculations from intercourse and ejaculations from masturbation -- so increasing sexual frequency can go a long way toward helping keep yourself healthier.

 Prostate massage, including both internal and external stimulation, isn't just a pleasurable experience.
 It can also help maintain overall sexual health, including treating erectile dysfunction and decreasing the risk of prostate cancer.
 If you're interested in enjoying a prostate massage, you can ask for help from your partner or try using a vibrator like MysteryVibe Crescendo.
-It's bendable and made for women, men, and couples.
+It's bendable and award wining sex toy made for couples.
 You can enjoy those sensations even more knowing that you're keeping up with your sexual health, too!